Overview

 Mayo Clinic's mission is:

-The program’s mission reflects the broader mission of Mayo Clinic with an emphasis of promoting hope and health through integrated practice, education, and research in the domains of neurological systems and pathology, as they relate to communication (for example, speech-language-cognition).
+The program’s mission reflects the broader mission of Mayo Clinic and promotes hope and health.
+It emphasizes integrated practice, education, and research in neurological systems and pathology related to communication.
+Training explores communication domains, including speech, language, and cognition

-The Medical Speech-Language Pathology program is in a position to meet the training mission in light of the following program features:
+The Medical Speech-Language Pathology program supports its training mission through key program features:

 During the program